Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experimental Validation

 \subsection{Domain}

-\textbf{Steakhouse domain:} We chose a collaborative domain, \textit{Steakhouse}~\citep{hsu2025fov}, to test the efficacy of our algorithm in generating diverse LLM-powered agents.
+\textbf{Steakhouse Domain:} We chose a collaborative domain, \textit{Steakhouse}~\citep{hsu2025fov}, to test the efficacy of our algorithm in generating diverse LLM-powered agents.
 Steakhouse, inspired by the game Overcooked~\citep{overcooked2} and its simulation environment~\citep{carroll2019utility}, introduces complex coordination challenges via larger and more varied layouts and multi-step recipes.
 Efficient gameplay in this domain requires task division, coordination, and long-term planning.
 We used four distinct kitchen layouts: open, ring, hallway, and forced coordination (See \fref{fig:steakhouse_layouts}).
 These layouts were designed to represent a spectrum from symmetrical to asymmetrical ingredient accessibility, influencing how players divide tasks and rely on their partners.
 For example, the open layout allowed unrestricted movement and equal access to all kitchen components, whereas the forced coordination layout introduced strict dependencies, requiring players to pass ingredients across counters.

-\textbf{User study:} To study how humans coordinate in this domain, we conducted a $2 \times 1$ between-subjects user study with two conditions: one where participants were allowed verbal communication via Zoom and another where they had no means of communication, requiring implicit coordination through gameplay.
-The users first played a tutorial on their own to become familiar with the game, followed by pairs of users playing together on the aforementioned four layouts in a randomized order.
-We recruited $54$ participants ($28$ male, $26$ female; age range: $19–38$, $M = 23.8$, $SD = 3.6$), forming $27$ teams of two, for this IRB-approved study.
-To counterbalance the order of layouts played, we only selected data from 48 out of the 54 participants for our experiments (see \apref{app:user_study} for the detailed study protocol).
+\textbf{User Study 1 (Teaming Data Collection):} To study how humans coordinate in this domain, we conducted a $2 \times 1$ between-subjects study ($n = 54$ participants; see \apref{app:user_study1} for the detailed study protocol) with two conditions: one where participants were allowed verbal communication via Zoom and another where they had no means of communication, requiring implicit coordination through gameplay.